Millennials think they know a lot about credit. But the numbers tell a different story.

 That’s really the best way to combat credit card theft: Watch closely for it.
 With online banking and mobile applications, it’s easy to check your accounts every day, making it more likely you’ll spot something out of the ordinary than if you only looked at card activity once a week or so.
 You can also check your credit score for sudden changes, which can be a sign of fraud or identity theft.

 Don’t wait until it’s too late!
-Check out First Financial’s ID Theft Protection products – with our Fully Managed Identity Recovery services, you don’t need to worry.
-To learn more about our ID Theft Protection products, click here and enroll today!
+Check out First Financial’s ID Theft Protection products.
+To learn more, click here and enroll today!